Barnwell: How a team could trade its young QB starter and thrive

 Let's say that Goff was entering the fifth year of his rookie deal after playing at the level we saw in 2017 for several years, and coach Sean McVay simultaneously fell in love with Baker Mayfield as he looked to borrow things from Oklahoma's playbook.
 Mayfield would have more upside given that he would be relatively cheap, but the Browns have $80 million in cap space next year.
 If the Rams came and offered the Browns a successful Goff for the first overall pick in the draft, wouldn't Dorsey at least consider it?

-My suspicion is that it would be difficult to pull this off, but long-suffering teams like the Browns and Jets might prefer the stability of a quarterback who has already proven they can pull off playing at the NFL level, even if it means paying full freight for their services.
+My suspicion is that it would be difficult to pull this off, but long-suffering teams like the Browns and Jets might prefer the stability of a quarterback who already has proved he can pull off playing at the NFL level, even if it means paying full freight for his services.

 Who would be brave enough to draft a quarterback who might be a bust?

 It would take an incredibly aggressive franchise to trade away a franchise quarterback in his prime.
 Even a post-Brady Bill Belichick might have second thoughts.
 You would need incredible job security.
-You might also need a Chiefs-esque narrative over the past several years where your quarterback impresses during the regular season but fails to move the needle during the postseason to at least convince some elements of your fanbase that you can justify making a move.
+You might also need a Chiefs-esque narrative over the past several years where your quarterback impresses during the regular season but fails to move the needle during the postseason to at least convince some elements of your fan base that you can justify making a move.
 You have to be good but not so good that you've won a Super Bowl.

 You can never be 100 percent sure you'll avoid drafting a disappointing quarterback.
 Ozzie Newsome traded up to grab Kyle Boller.
 The Patriots nearly took Tim Rattay over Brady.
 As I wrote before this year's draft, the evidence tells us that we really aren't very good at identifying which quarterbacks are going to turn into stars until they actually line up on the field for money.
 NFL executives (and reporters, too) want to believe that they can sense an "it factor" with quarterbacks, but more often than not, they're wrong.